Property404/capture-go/README.md

 ## 3D Version

 The 3D version of capture go is exactly like the 2D version, but with an extra dimension.
-A stone placed at [Tengen](https://en.wikipedia.org/wiki/Tengen_(Go)) as the first move will have 6 liberties instead of 4, with the addition of up and down in the Z-axis.
+A stone placed at tengen(center of the board) as the first move will have 6 liberties instead of 4, with the addition of up and down in the Z-axis.
 Use the left and right arrow keys to switch between planes in the Z axis.

 ## Running Locally